 Beginning January 1, 2012 boat registrations may be processed in the Town of Newfields.
 You do not have to be a town resident to register your boat here.

-New Hampshire has a 15-year title law.
-Vehicles with a model year of 1999 or newer are required to be titled.
+New Hampshire no longer has a 15-year title law.
+Vehicles with a model year of 2000 or newer are required to be titled forever.
 Without a title, a registration cannot be obtained.

 For more information about all vehicle registrations, please visit the State of NH DMV web site.